Joe Biden's coronavirus speech was everything Trump's wasn't.

 This is what the campaign is going to look like for the foreseeable future, as containment measures have effectively canceled the traditional campaign schedule.
 A few hours before Biden spoke, the Democratic National Committee announced that the next debate had been moved from Phoenix to an audience-free TV studio in Washington, DC.
 He announced plans for a virtual town hall with Illinois voters, who go to the polls on Tuesday.
 Biden’s remaining Democratic opponent, Bernie Sanders, was giving his own speech on coronavirus later that afternoon.

 Whether Trump is going to listen to Joe Biden on any of this, of course, is an entirely different matter.
 As Biden alluded to, this was not the first time he’d offered advice on how to approach the coronavirus crisis.
-In January, when the epidemic was still largely confined to China, he published a op-ed in USA Today warning that Trump’s cavalier approach to the virus, his belligerence toward the international community, and his assault on the civil service had made the nation far more vulnerable.
+In January, when the epidemic was still largely confined to China, he published an op-ed in USA Today warning that Trump’s cavalier approach to the virus, his belligerence toward the international community, and his assault on the civil service had made the nation far more vulnerable.
 “He dismissed the top White House official in charge of global health security and dismantled the entire team,” Biden wrote.
 On Wednesday, he promised to bring those experts back into the fold.
 “For some reason I still don’t understand, President Trump eliminated that office two years ago,” he said.

 Since he launched his campaign last year, Biden has presented himself to the public very deliberately as a steady hand in turbulent times.
 There’s never been a more important moment, he seems to realize, to show voters what that might look like.